 Our test materials, blank test sheets and answers are available to download on our dedicated Music Aptitude Test web site.
 The site also contains information on individual and group training lessons held at our South London piano studio in East Dulwich.
 Browse through our blogs for lots of video tips and hints for mastering each section.

 Many students applying for secondary schools on a music scholarship will be required to take a Musical Aptitude Test (MAT).
 This is usually a multiple choice test with 60 questions designing to test a candidate’s sense of musicality.
 For state schools that use the MAT, very often (but not always) the test is sat in a room full of students and it is a listening exercise.
 Scroll down to the end to see the variety of MAT often found at private schools.

 The group MAT assesses your understanding of Pitch, Melody, Texture and Rhythm.
+Some schools such as Ashmole Academy use a longer test with graphic scores.
+We have training materials available for download to cover these tests.
 Generally, I find that candidates that score highly in aural and sight-reading tests in their exams find these questions relatively easy as they have a good understanding of the following subjects:

 Higher or Lower?